herrera-luis/terraform-aws-example/README.md

 This project is an example of Infrastructure As Code using Terraform with AWS cloud provider.

 ---
+## Setup Environment

+Create a SSH key:

+    ssh-keygen

+Set the path to the key generated in terraform.tfvars:

+    public_key_path = "/put/your/path/here/key.pub"

 ## How to run